lorentzca/stateful-ghost-image/README.md

 $ docker exec -i -t (docker ps -q) chown -R node:node /var/lib/ghost/content/images

 # Access http://localhost:2368/ghost and import the exported blog.
+# If existing user is locked, it will be solved if you suspend and release it.
+# In that case, you will also need to reset your password.
 ```

 Commit new version.